Miss Porter's School: Modernization and growth (1943–2000)

 In July 1992, Marianna "Muffin" Mead O'Brien began her term as head of school, following Belash's abrupt resignation at the end of June, and having served the school in years prior on the board of trustees from 1976 to 1983, and, respectively, as parent to three alumnae.
 Drawing on her experience of 25 years at the Groton School, during which she had "helped start the coeducation program, taught history, tutored reading, and was in the human relations and sexuality counseling faculty," O'Brien served a one-year term between the Belash and Ford administrations.

 M. Burch Tracy Ford was dean of students at Milton Academy and a residential counselor at the Groton School before coming to Miss Porter's.
-In 1994, she wrote in a letter to the editor of The New York Times, that “Coed classrooms are the norm, but the norm does not serve girls well; it needs to be challenged, and ultimately changed.
-Single-sex education is counterculture, but it's good for girls.”
-Ford oversaw the launch of the Oprah Winfrey Endowed Scholarship Fund at Miss Porter's, offered through the Oprah Winfrey Foundation.
-Memorialized in The Boston Globe by her husband and crew coach Brian Ford, “She was determined that Miss Porter's was going to compete on an even level with every school in the country.
-And she felt that having decent, competitive sports was one element of that.”
+In 1994, she wrote in a letter to the editor of The New York Times, that "Coed classrooms are the norm, but the norm does not serve girls well; it needs to be challenged, and ultimately changed.
+Single-sex education is counterculture, but it's good for girls."
+In the 1990s, the campus underwent multiple expansion projects to add new academic buildings.

-21st-Century Developments (2000–present)
+21st-century developments (2000–present)

+In 2002, Ford oversaw the launch of the Oprah Winfrey Endowed Scholarship Fund at Miss Porter's, offered through the Oprah Winfrey Charitable Foundation.

-Since 2009, the head of school has been Katherine Windsor, who draws on her experience running the Center for Talented Youth program at Johns Hopkins University and the Sage School in Foxborough, Massachusetts.
+The head of school has been Katherine Windsor since July 2008.
+Windsor previously ran the Center for Talented Youth program at Johns Hopkins University and the Sage School in Foxborough, Massachusetts.
 Her tenure as head of school has seen the school instantiate its partnership with the University of Pennsylvania Graduate School of Education's Independent School Teaching Residency program.

+In 2017, Miss Porter's joined the Mastery Transcript Consortium which emphasizes competency-based learning over the traditional Grade Point Average system.
+In the 2020s, the school changed its academic term from a semester system to a trimester system.
 In late May 2020, due to the COVID-19 pandemic, Windsor presided over virtual graduation exercises.
+The school returned to in-person learning in August 2020.